Each student majoring in Environmental Science will complete:

 for a detailed look at world biodiversity, conservation, sustainable

-Studies the principles of biological evolution; examines the defining characteristics of all of the major animal phyla and introduces the major principles of ecology and animal behavior.
+Studies the principles of biological evolution; examines the defining characteristics of all of the major animal phyla and introduces the major principles of ecology.

-Studies the structure and function of various organ systems in vertbrates.
-Examples from plants and invertebrates are frequently used to emphasize diversity, adaptability, and evolution.
+Studies the structure and function of various organ systems in vertebrates.
+Examples from invertebrates are frequently used to emphasize diversity, adaptability, and evolution.

 CHEM 235, Environmental Chemistry